Non-consequential reasoning: When does non-consequential reasoning occur?

-Different Relevant Terminologies Across Disciplines
+Different relevant terminologies across disciplines

-Psychology and Behavioral Science
+Psychology and behavioral science

 Non-consequential reasoning in psychology and behavioral science is sometimes referred to as the disjunction effect.
-Research has demonstrated that people’s choices are often made without thinking through disjunctions, thereby violating Savage’s sure-thing principle.
+Below is the definition of the disjunction effect as described by Tversky and Shafir in their paper Thinking Through Uncertainty: Nonconsequential Reasoning and Choice (1992):“A disjunction effect occurs when people prefer x over y when they know that event A obtains, and they also prefer x over y when they know that event A does not obtain, but they prefer y over x when it is unknown whether or not A obtains.”Research has demonstrated that people’s choices are often made without thinking through disjunctions, thereby violating Savage’s sure-thing principle.

-For example, in a study by Tversky and Shafir (1992), many participants chose to travel to Hawaii both if they passed their exam and if they failed it.
+In addition to the coin-toss example mentioned earlier, Tversky and Shafir (1992) found that, in one of their studies, many students chose to travel to Hawaii both when they had passed their exam and when they had failed it.
 According to Savage’s sure-thing principle, they should also choose to travel to Hawaii when the outcome of the exam is unknown.
 However, the researchers found that when people did not yet know their exam results, they chose not to travel to Hawaii.
+Tversky and Shafir suggested that uncertainty about which outcome would occur may influence people’s preferences.
+The presence of uncertainty makes it difficult for people to focus on each individual branch of the decision (e.g., the branch in which they fail the exam vs. the branch in which they pass).
+As a result, people become less likely to form a clear preference that is properly contingent on each possible outcome.